To find your nearest collection point, go to www.returnandearn.org.au and use the interactive map on the homepage

-Under Return and Earn, most empty 150-millilitre to 3-litre drink containers will be eligible for a 10-cent refund when presented to an approved NSW collection point.
+Under Return and Earn, most empty 150-millilitre to 3-litre drink containers are eligible for a 10-cent refund when presented to an approved NSW collection point.
 Container materials that may be eligible for a refund include

 - liquid paperboard

-Eligible containers in kerbside recycling bins will also be redeemable.
+Eligible containers in kerbside recycling bins are also redeemable.
 Return and Earn will allow recycling facilities to use an EPA-approved method for

 - accurately estimating the number of containers recovered in the facility